ehsavoie/jboss-as-legacy-naming/README.md

 #Build

+##Simple build

+Run build.sh

+##Build and Test

+Download a zip archive of EAP 6.2.1 (at least).

+Run _build.sh -Djbossas.eap6.zip=/path to archive/jboss-eap-6.2.1-full-build.zip_

+#Build and deploy

-Download and install EAP 5.2.0 (at least) and EAP 6.2.1.
+Download and install EAP 6.2.1 (at least).

-Define the environment variable $EAP5_HOME pointing towards your EAP5 installation.

 Define the environment variable $JBOSS_HOME pointing towards your EAP6 installation.

-Run deploy.sh
+Run _deploy.sh_

 Define your configuration in the EAP6 server.

 #Installation

-Download the zip or tar.gz archive
+Download the zip or tar.gz archive of the extension.

 Unarchive it in the EAP6 installation directory.